 HP Convex SPP2000 S-Class, X-Class

-The HP 9000 S-Class and Convex SPP2000 are large scalable PA-RISC servers based on Convex Exemplar technology, integrated into HP’s lineup after the acquisition of Convex.
+Convex Exemplar SPP2000 and SP2200 are large, scalable 64-bit PA-RISC servers based on Convex Exemplar technology, integrated into HP’s lineup after the acquisition of Convex.
+HP named them S-Class and X-Class as the predecessors of later HP 9000 V-Class V2200 and V2500 servers.

-Originally developed based on the Convex Exemplar SPP1000, the SPP2000 and later S-Class use a similar crossbar architecture.
+Developed based on Convex Exemplar SPP1000 technology, HP SPP2000 and S-Class use a similar crossbar architecture.

 This crossbar uses central internal switching